 - Tawaf – The Kaaba is the most sacred site for Muslims around the world and is located in the Masjid Al-Haram.
 It was built by Prophet Ibrahim (AS) and his son, Ismail (AS), and whilst performing salat (daily prayers), Muslims do so in the direction of the Kaaba.
 During Hajj, Muslims move anticlockwise around the Kaaba seven times which is known as Tawaf.

-- Al-Safa / Al-Marwah – It is said that Prophet Ibrahim (AS) was ordered by Allah (SWT) to leave his wife, Hajar, and his newborn son, Ismail, in the desert.
+- Al-Safa / Al-Marwah – It is said that Prophet Ibrahim (AS) was ordered by Allah (SWT) to leave his wife, Hajar, and his newborn son, Ismail (AS), in the desert.
 Prophet Ibrahim (AS) left them with limited resources, and when these expired, Hajar ran seven times between Safa and Marwah (two hills) in an attempt to find water.
-Angel Jibril appeared and directed to a water spring in the ground.
-Hajar built a well around the spring which is now known as the well and Zamzam.
+Angel Jibril appeared and directed me to a water spring in the ground.
+Hajar built a well around the spring, which is now known as the Well and Zamzam.
 To honour Hajar’s efforts, Muslims run seven times between the Al-Safa and Al-Marwah hills, both located in the Masjid Al-Haram.

-- Eid ul-Adha – On the 10th day of Dhul Hijjah, Eid ul-Adha begins and is marked by the sacred Eid prayer.
-Eid ul-Adha is the greater Eid and is a designated period of three days of celebration as marked out by the Prophet Muhammad (PBUH).
+- Eid al-Adha – On the 10th day of Dhul Hijjah, Eid al-Adha begins and is marked by the sacred Eid prayer.
+Eid al-Adha is the greater Eid and is a designated period of three days of celebration as marked out by the Prophet Muhammad (PBUH).

-- Qurbani – The final part of the Hajj pilgrimage is Qurbani which commences following the Eid ul-Adha prayer.
-Qurbani is the sacrifice of an animal which is observed by Muslims to honour the sacrifice Prophet Ibrahim (AS) was willing to make by giving his son, Ismail (AS) as per Allah’s (SWT) command.
+- Qurbani – The final part of the Hajj pilgrimage is Qurbani, which commences following the Eid al-Adha prayer.
+Qurbani is the sacrifice of an animal, which is observed by Muslims to honour the sacrifice Prophet Ibrahim (AS) was willing to make by giving his son, Ismail (AS), as per Allah’s (SWT) command.
 At the last moment, Allah (SWT) saved Ismail (AS) and put a goat in his place.
 For this reason, all Muslims should make a Qurbani sacrifice or a Qurbani donation.